Best Health Insurance Options for Pregnant Women

 What questions should I ask before choosing a health plan to cover my pregnancy?

 We love when our clients come prepared with questions!
 Ask how much your deductible will be.
-In general, your deductible goes down as your monthly premium payments go up.
+Generally, your deductible goes down as your monthly premium payments increase.
 Also, take the time to understand other out-of-pocket costs that come with your plan, such as copays and coinsurance.

-Ask which providers are in your plan’s network.
-You’ll want to know which obstetricians, hospitals, and pediatricians participate in the plan.
-Your plan will likely only cover preventive services in full and at no cost to you if you receive your care from in-network providers.
+Signing up for health insurance through Medicaid or other qualified health insurance programs is important to get coverage.
+Ask which providers are in your plan’s network when considering different plans.
+This will help determine which obstetricians, hospitals, and pediatricians participate in the plan.
+Choosing in-network providers is essential as your plan will likely only cover preventive services in full and at no cost when received from these providers.

 Review the plan’s full summary of benefits and look it over closely.
-Pay close attention to any specific services you want or need to make sure they are covered by your health plan.
+Pay close attention to any specific services you want or need to ensure your health plan covers them.

 What happens after my baby is born?